 What to do if you are concerned about the safety of a product

-If you are concerned about the safety of a product, contact the consumer helpline at Citizens Advice, who will assist you.
+If you are concerned about the safety of a product, contact the consumer helpline to Citizens Advice in England or Wales or to Advice Direct Scotland.
 Your complaint may be referred to the relevant local Trading Standards service, who may take further action.

 You may be entitled to a refund, a replacement or a repair if there is a safety issue with a product you own, but not if you have damaged or misused it.

 What to do if a product causes injury or damage

 If an unsafe product causes injury to you or your family or damage to your property, you may be able to claim compensation, depending on the circumstances.
 For further advice, contact the consumer helpline to Citizens Advice in England and Wales or to Advice Direct Scotland.

 Information on how to claim compensation is also available from Citizens Advice.

 Find information on the safety of other products